limhoyeon/ToothGroupNetwork/README.md

 - Ho Yeon Lim and Min Chang Kim

 # Notice
-- Thank you for pressing the star!
+- Please press the star..!!
 - This repository contains the code for the tooth segmentation algorithm that won first place at [Miccai2022 3D Teeth Scan Segmentation and Labeling Challenge
 ](https://3dteethseg.grand-challenge.org/evaluation/final-test-3d-teeth-segmentation-and-labeling/leaderboard/)
 - We plan to publish a paper in May 2023 and will release additional training code and other networks (such as Tsegnet) used in the experiments accordingly.